 Upon verifying, click on Not Now and proceed.

 Scroll down and switch to expert mode.
 The expert mode is usually hidden in other browsers if you are using your mobile phone.
-That’s why I recommend Puffin for keywords research.
+That’s why I recommend Puffin.

 Now you are in the area where you are supposed to create a campaign.
 But that is not the reason why you are there.
 So, the next step would be to click on “Create an account without a campaign.”